30th Rifle Division: Russian Civil War

+World War II

 The division was part of the 'operational army' from 22 June 1941 to 18 December 1942.

 On 22 June 1941, the division was stationed at the Soviet-Romanian border on the river Prut at Sculeni (Calarasi, Frontier District Number 5).
 The division was part of the 35th Rifle Corps of the 9th Army.
 On 24 June 1941 the division had entered the battle and was forced to retreat on 30 June 1941.
 The division held the line of Vnishora, German, and Petreshtipri.
 During the disorganized retreat the division lost much equipment and personnel.
 On 5 July the division held positions at the front from Popovka to Lipovanka.
 On 7 July 1941 the division was in reserve.
 Up to 11 July, the division numbered no more than one regiment.

-On 6 August 1941, the division was transferred to the Separate Coastal Army, which was entrusted with the defense of Odessa, but before managing to link up with the Separate Coastal Army, the division was cut off, without linking up with the main forces of the army, and was forced to withdraw to the Southern Bug River.
-Then the division was involved in defensive and offensive battles on the Rostov axis, holding the line on the river Mius.
-In January 1942 the division crossed the Mius and in March 1942 participated in the attack on Taganrog.
-From the second half of July 1942 the division conducted a fighting retreat in the Caucasus.
+On 6 August 1941, the division was transferred to the Separate Coastal Army, which was entrusted with the defense of Odessa, but before managing to link up with the army's main force, the division was cut off and was forced to withdraw to the Southern Bug River.
+It then fought in defensive and offensive battles on the Rostov axis, holding the line on the river Mius.
+In January 1942, the division crossed the Mius and in March 1942, it participated in the offensive on Taganrog.
+From the second half of July 1942, the division conducted a fighting retreat toward the Caucasus.
 On 25 July, after covering the crossing of the Don in the Azov area for three days, the division defended positions in the area of Krasnodar.
-On 12 August the division was forced to retreat from Krasnodar.
-In August, the division defended near Goryachy Klyuch.
+On 12 August, the division was forced to retreat from Krasnodar.
+In August, the division held the defence near Goryachy Klyuch.

 The division fought in the Tuapse Defensive Operation.
-By 20 August 1942 the division covered the road through the Pyatigorsk and Khrebtovy passes, After a lull in the fighting, which lasted until 23 September 1942, the division was again involved in heavy fighting.
-By the end of October the 30th Rifle Division held the line in the Kaverze River valley, covering the Khrebtovy Pass.
+By 20 August 1942, the division covered the road through the Pyatigorsk and Khrebtovy passes.
+After a lull in the fighting that lasted until 23 September, the division was again involved in heavy defensive fighting.
+By the end of October, the 30th Rifle Division held the line in the Kaverze River valley, covering the Khrebtovy Pass.
 On 12 December 1942 the division was transformed into the 55th Guards Rifle Division as a reward for its actions.

-The Second Formation of the 30th Rifle Division was recreated at Rossosh in April 1943.
+The second formation of the 30th Rifle Division was formed in Rossosh on 22 March 1943.
 It fought at Rostov, Kiev, Zhitomir, and in the Carpathian Mountains.
 It was with 38th Army of the 4th Ukrainian Front in May 1945.
 The division was disbanded with the Northern Group of Forces in the summer of 1945.